System Context

 This case study describes the context, evolution, and transformation strategy of the system.

-- how the modular monolith is structured today,
+- how the modular monolith is organized today,

-- which boundaries have been identified and formalized,
+- which boundaries have already been identified and formalized,

-- how domain extraction toward microservices is sequenced,
+- how domain extraction toward microservices is being sequenced,

-- what architectural decisions and trade-offs guide the transformation,
+- which architectural decisions and trade-offs are driving the transformation,

 we have prepared a dedicated architecture showcase.